Extreme PaintBrawl

-Extreme Paintbrawl is a paintball video game released for DOS/Windows on October 31, 1998.
-The game uses a modified version of the Duke Nukem 3D: Atomic Edition v1.5 executable.
+Extreme PaintBrawl is a paintball video game released for MS-DOS and Windows on October 20, 1998.
 The game is considered to be one of the worst video games ever made.
-Extreme Paintbrawl was developed in two weeks, with a soundtrack by musician Todd Duane, who sent his demo tracks to Head Games.
-The game was followed by Extreme Paintbrawl 2 in 1999, Ultimate Paintbrawl 3 in 2000, and Extreme Paintbrawl 4 in 2002, all of which were met with negative reviews.
+Extreme PaintBrawl was developed in two weeks using the Build engine; its soundtrack was composed by musician Todd Duane, who sent his demo tracks to Head Games.
+The game was followed by Extreme PaintBrawl 2 in 1999, Ultimate PaintBrawl 3 in 2000, and Extreme PaintBrawl 4 in 2002, all of which were met with negative reviews.

-Despite being "distinguished as the first non-violent 3D shooter" by the Philadelphia Daily News, prior examples of non-violent first-person shooters have existed on the market a few years before Extreme Paintbrawl was released, namely Super 3D Noah's Ark by Christian video game developer Wisdom Tree and Chex Quest, an advergame total conversion of Doom for children.
+Despite being "distinguished as the first non-violent 3D shooter" by the Philadelphia Daily News, prior examples of non-violent first-person shooters have existed on the market a few years before Extreme PaintBrawl: Super 3D Noah's Ark by Christian video game developer Wisdom Tree and Chex Quest, an advergame total conversion of Doom for children.

 Gameplay

-In Extreme Paintbrawl, there are three game modes available to the player: Season Mode, Single Game, and Practice.
+In Extreme PaintBrawl, there are three game modes available to the player: Season Mode, Single Game, and Practice.
 Season Mode allows the player to manage a team of eight recruits through an entire season.
 The player is able to hire and fire recruits, buy markers, and compete against other teams for the championship in compliance with a fixed schedule.
 There were several flaws in this mode, such as the inability to swap markers between recruits.
 Single Game allows the player to play a single paintball match.
 The objective is to score by either capturing the opponent's flag or marking an opponent.
 Practice mode leaves the player alone on their chosen field with no specific targets to shoot.

 Reception

-Extreme Paintbrawl received extremely negative reviews; criticism was directed toward its use of the obsolete Build engine, lack of game modes beyond a variation of capture the flag, maps that did not resemble actual paintball fields at all, an unfitting soundtrack, and a practice mode that only allowed players to roam through a map without any enemies or targets.
-The game was also plagued by bizarre AI behavior, including computer-controlled teammates getting caught near doors and walls or standing still in open areas of the map, but also being able to also exhibit perfect aim.
+Extreme PaintBrawl received extremely negative reviews; criticism was directed toward its use of the obsolete Build engine, lack of game modes beyond a variation of capture the flag, maps that did not resemble actual paintball fields at all, an unfitting soundtrack, and a practice mode that only allowed players to roam through a map without any enemies or targets.
+The game was also plagued by bizarre AI behavior, including computer-controlled teammates getting caught near doors and walls or standing still in open areas of the map, but also being able to exhibit perfect aim.